jack0z/nba-mavericks-3point-test/README.md

 The test process:

 1. Fetches Dallas Mavericks players from the SportsData API
-2. Creates a separate test for each player
+2. Creates a separate test for each player (can run in parallel with multiple workers)
 3. For each player:
    - Navigates directly to their NBA.com profile page using their unique ID
    - Handles cookie consent if needed